 National Leadership Consortium

-Throughout the pandemic and into the post-pandemic era, organizational, systems, and advocacy leaders have shown incredible resilience while remaining committed to promoting the rights and human dignity of people with disabilities.
-As we think about how we lead going forward in an unknown and highly stressed-out world, we can learn from leaders who have focused on healing, recognition, and building trust and hope.
-During this session, the National Leadership Consortium will share lessons from leaders in our field and beyond and other actionable strategies and practices that leaders at all levels can use to build sustainability, engagement, and connection within their teams.
+Throughout the pandemic and after, leaders have shown incredible resilience (ability to adapt and be flexible) while promoting the rights and dignity of people with disabilities.
+We can learn from leaders who have focused on healing, recognition, building trust, and hope.
+During this session, the National Leadership Consortium will share lessons from leaders and other strategies and practices that you can use to build sustainability, engagement, and connection within your teams.

 10:30 - 11 AM Coffee Break